marvelous-bot/hybride-node/readme.md

 If failed you may end up losing your stake in the blockchain and your staked coins, if any.
 You'll be jailed at once with no return point by the blockchain if found down/dead.
 You'll be responsible for chain data corruption on your node, frying up your motherboard, or damaging yourself and your surroundings.

-To install the Lovely Chain validator node in ubuntu linux
+To install the Hybride validator node in ubuntu linux
 ```bash
   sudo -i
   apt update && apt upgrade